Not that anyone’s interested in this, but I thought about sharing more information about my setup and how it’s working for me, so here it is.

 Dell U2412M 1920x1200 Portrait

 I like to use the display in portrait position for reading articles and the other one for splitting between text editor, web browsers and terminal windows, all that arranged in different workspaces.
-I use a sway, a tiling window manager for simplifying the task of navigating between the different windows in different workspaces and displays with the keyboard.
+I use a Sway, a tiling window manager for simplifying the task of navigating between the different windows in different workspaces and displays with the keyboard.

 ErgoDox EZ Keyboard